 The project was completed prior to and during 1962 at a cost of more than $18 million and cost shared with the State of Hawaii Department of Transportation Harbors Division.
 The harbor consists of Fort Armstrong Channel (an entrance channel; 4000 feet long, 500 feet wide and 45 feet deep); a main harbor basin (3,300 feet long, 1,520 feet wide and 40 feet deep); a west harbor basin (3,400 feet long, 1,000 feet wide and 40 feet deep); and a connecting channel (400 feet wide and 40 feet deep); and Kalihi Channel (400 feet wide, 23 feet deep).

-Hawaii receives over 98 percent of all goods through its harbors.
-Much of the containerized items are first shipped to Honolulu Harbor then separated and trans-shipped to the outer islands.
-All bulk items such as fuel oil, coal, lumber, gravel, etc. are shipped to Barbers Point Harbor on the west coast of Oahu, then trans-shipped to the outer islands.
+Honolulu Harbor is the principal seaport of the State of Hawaii.
+Hawaii receives more than 98 percent of all goods through its harbors.
+Much of the containerized items are first shipped into Honolulu Harbor, then separated and trans-shipped to the neighbor islands.

 The U.S. Army Corps of Engineers is responsible for maintaining the project depths in the channels and basins.
 Maintenance dredging was last conducted in 2016 and will be conducted in 2021.